This post may include affiliate links.

 What does Amaro Montenegro taste like?

-Amaro Montenegro tastes more floral than most amari: it’s light and bittersweet with notes of orange a distinct rose petal finish.
-In fact, it’s the rose aroma that makes it second tier in our personal amari rankings.
+Amaro Montenegro tastes more floral than most amari: it’s light and bittersweet with notes of orange and a distinct rose petal finish.
+In fact, it’s the rose aroma that makes it second tier in my personal amari rankings.
 It’s a bit too much like Grandma’s soap for us, though if you love rose flavor you’ll adore this one.
 It’s at its best served on the rocks as an aperitif, with soda water, or standing in for Campari in a Negroni.

 How much alcohol is in Amaro Montenegro?
 It is 23% ABV (alcohol by volume), so it has a mid-range alcohol content for an amaro.
 In comparison, Aperol is the lowest alcohol at 11% ABV, Campari is 24% ABV, and Fernet-Branca is the highest at 40 to 45% ABV (the same level as whiskey, rum, vodka and gin).